wendyverdonk93/docs/content/payment-methods/billing-suite/betaalpermaand/user-guide/processing-refunds.md

    A new payment link is generated and sent to the customer with the adjusted invoice.

 {{< /details >}}

-- The transaction status changes to **Initialized**.
-The initialized refund is passed to Santander for processing.
-At this stage, you can cancel the refund.

-- When the transaction status changes to **Completed**, the refund has been processed correctly and you can no longer reverse it.

-- The customer receives the refund in the bank account they originally paid from within the next business day.

-- The amount is deducted from the transaction.
-The refund remains linked to the original transaction.

 ## In your backend
 You can process refunds in the backend of most [ecommerce platforms](/integrations/ecommerce-integrations).
 For more information, see the User guide in the integration manaual for the relevant platform, e.g. Magento 2 – [Processing refunds](/integrations/ecommerce-integrations/magento2/faq/processing-refunds/).